 Keyewai: Hunt is a board game about plane crash survivors being hunted by a cannibal tribe, for 2 or 4 players.
 During the gameplay, 3 survivors need to find the radio pieces and bring them to the extraction point in hopes of being saved.
 Against them stand the Keyewei tribe chief and his ruthless army of cannibals.
 The opponent player must dispatch the cannibals and combat the survivors (who they see as a meal offered by the Gods).

 Trough a rearrangeable game board, special tokens and character powers, this game forces the survivors to work together to defeat the much stronger cannibal tribe.

 Keyewai: Last Meal is a digital game on a transparent surface for 2 players using eye tracking technology.
 Given this unusual setup, we explored game mechanics in a face-to-face interface and how eye gaze can be used in such interfaces to promote cooperation and social interaction.
 For example, each player controlled a flashlight through their gaze and had to work together to illuminate the environment around them and to interact with the natives.

 This game was submitted to the CHI 2015’s Student Game Design Competition with the following article.

-Proceedings of the 33rd Annual ACM Conference Extended Abstracts on Human Factors in Computing Systems, pp. 61–64, ACM, 2015.
+In: Proceedings of the 33rd Annual ACM Conference Extended Abstracts on Human Factors in Computing Systems, pp. 61–64, ACM, 2015.